 It’s also available for some shows and films on internet streaming services, including BBC iPlayer, Netflix, Amazon Video and iTunes (click those links for more details).
 It is only a limited selection of programmes and movies, but at least they are recognising that it’s useful for people, and hopefully they’ll keep expanding it.

 As for DVDs and Blu-rays, it’s quite a mixed bag.
-Quite a few titles have audio description now, and I’ve marked the ones I have on my DVD & Blu-ray collection page.
-But the vast majority don’t include it.
+Quite a few titles have audio description now, but the vast majority still don’t include it.
 It’s particularly strange and frustrating when audio description is provided for the TV broadcast of a show or film, but the track isn’t then included on the DVD release.
 If you already have the descriptive track available, why can’t a bit of extra editing time be spent adding it on the disc?
 It’s no different to adding an audio commentary really.

 For some TV shows there are even cases where they have included audio description on some series box sets, but not all of them.
 For instance, the ITV series Lewis has audio description on the first series DVD, but not on all the others.
 I assume they continued using description on the TV broadcasts (though I don’t know for sure as I didn’t watch it).
 But if they did, then it’s frustrating that they didn’t put them on the DVDs.
 I only know about it because my Mum has the DVDs and likes to watch them.
 She can just about manage without the audio description, as she can follow it well enough to understand the basic story.
 But it’s not as fulfilling as it otherwise would or should be, as there are many things she’s missing.